panoramicdata/LogicMonitor.Provisioning/README.md

 To complete this, you will need to [create a LogicMonitor API Token](https://www.logicmonitor.com/support/settings/users-and-roles/api-tokens).

 Configure your logicMonitor credentials as follows:
-*  Account: this is the first part of your LogicMonitor URL.
+-  Account: this is the first part of your LogicMonitor URL.
 For example, 'acme' in https://acme.logicmonitor.com/.
-*  AccessId: Add
+-  AccessId: Add
-*  AccessKey: Add (You won't be able to view in LogicMonitor once the API key is saved)
+-  AccessKey: Add (You won't be able to view in LogicMonitor once the API key is saved)

 #### Variables
 These are tokens that can be repeated later on in your configuration.
 Optional.

 #### Repetition
 The entire configuration can be applied multiple times.
-*  Type 'None': No repetition.
+-  Type 'None': No repetition.
-*  Type 'Xlsx': Repeat the config for each row in the sheet specified in Config.
+-  Type 'Xlsx' or 'GoogleDriveXlsx': Repeat the config for each row in the sheet specified in Config.
+-  Config:
-*  Config: for Xlsx repetition type, set this to &lt;import file path&gt;|&lt;sheet name&gt;  The config will be applied to all rows in the single talbe on that sheet.
+   -  Xlsx repetition type, set this to &lt;import file path&gt;|&lt;sheet name&gt;  The config will be applied to all rows in the single table on that sheet.
+   -  GoogleDriveXlsx repetition type, set this to &lt;import file id&gt;|&lt;sheet name&gt;  The config will be applied to all rows in the single table on that sheet.

 #### Collectors
 The specification of the Collector Group to create/delete.